babramovitch/TheButton/README.md

 # TheButton

-Watch the Reddit button from your status bar!
+Watch the Reddit button from your Android phones status bar!
 Set alerts with custom tones.

 Never be without the Button again.